 - i.
-Russia and the United States engage in strategic dialogue and keep New Strategic Arms Reduction Treaty (New START) limits while negotiating a follow-on framework for arms control. - ii.
+Russia and the United States engage in strategic dialogue and keep the new Strategic Arms Reduction Treaty limits while negotiating a follow-on framework for arms control. - ii.
 China, France and the United Kingdom engage in discussion on their respective conceptions of minimum deterrence, as a contribution to arms control. - iii.
-Nuclear-weapon states reinvigorate the P5 process to explore new forms of arms control and invite all other nuclear-armed states to participate. - iv.
-Nuclear-armed states improve nuclear transparency to reduce mistrust, including by sharing information on nuclear arsenals, doctrines, postures, and future development plans. - v.
-Nuclear-armed states engage with each other to discuss ways to reduce the risks associated with military use of Artificial Intelligence (AI), in particular as applied to nuclear command, control and communications (NC3), including voluntarily sharing risk assessments and best practices of risk management. - vi.
-All states engage in and sustain dialogues on threat perceptions and security concerns. - vii.
-All states strengthen measures against the proliferation of nuclear weapons and their delivery systems by any state or non-state actor. - viii.
-All states engage in diplomatic efforts to address proliferation concerns in the Middle East. - ix.
-All stakeholders engage in diplomatic efforts to address concerns associated with the Iranian nuclear programs, bearing in mind that the principle of restraint in the use of force to resolve issues must be maintained and that once an agreement is reached, all stakeholders should implement it in good faith. - x.
+Nuclear-weapon States reinvigorate the P5 Process to explore new forms of arms control and invite all other nuclear-armed States to participate. - iv.
+Nuclear-armed States improve nuclear transparency to reduce mistrust, including by sharing information on nuclear arsenals, doctrines, postures and future development plans. - v.
+Nuclear-armed States engage with each other to discuss ways to reduce the risks associated with military use of artificial intelligence, in particular as applied to nuclear command, control and communications, including voluntarily sharing risk assessments and best practices of risk management. - All States engage in and sustain dialogues on threat perceptions and security concerns. - vii.
+All States strengthen measures against the proliferation of nuclear weapons and their delivery systems by any State or non-State actor. - viii.
+All States engage in diplomatic efforts to address proliferation concerns in the Middle East. - ix.
+All stakeholders engage in diplomatic efforts to address concerns associated with the Iranian nuclear programmes, bearing in mind that the principle of restraint in the use of force to resolve issues must be maintained and that once an agreement is reached, all stakeholders should implement it in good faith. - x.
 All stakeholders promote and facilitate engagement on the Korean peninsula aimed at mutual reassurance of non-aggression and the establishment of a multilateral dialogue on regional security, while launching a diplomatic effort to reduce nuclear risks in the region, leading to denuclearization. - xi.
-All states work to bridge deterrence and disarmament perspectives, including those of states parties to the NPT and to the Treaty on the Prohibition of Nuclear Weapons (TPNW), by engaging widely in discussion in relevant international forums on deterrence assumptions, the consistency of nuclear policies with international humanitarian law, effects of nuclear war, and on alternative measures to maintain security that can lead to nuclear disarmament. - xii.
-All states support and promote initiatives that raise awareness among leaders and publics about nuclear dangers, including the risk of proliferation and profound consequences of nuclear use. - xiii.
-All states encourage visits of leaders, youth, and others to Hiroshima and Nagasaki to better comprehend the effects of nuclear use.
+All States work to bridge deterrence and disarmament perspectives, including those of States Parties to the Non-Proliferation Treaty and to the Treaty on the Prohibition of Nuclear Weapons, by engaging widely in discussion in relevant international forums on deterrence assumptions, the consistency of nuclear policies with international humanitarian law, effects of nuclear war and alternative measures to maintain security that can lead to nuclear disarmament. - xii.
+All States support and promote initiatives that raise awareness among leaders and publics about nuclear dangers, including the risk of proliferation and the profound consequences of nuclear use. - xiii.
+All States encourage visits of leaders, youth and others to Hiroshima and Nagasaki to better comprehend the effects of nuclear use.

-3) Work for a constructive 2026 NPT Review Conference
+(3) Work for a constructive 2026 Review Conference

-The nuclear non-proliferation regime must be preserved and strengthened to enhance international peace and security, reduce nuclear dangers, and facilitate movement toward a world without nuclear weapons.
-States must work together to ensure a constructive 2026 NPT Review Conference.
-We call on states parties to incorporate the following commitments into the 2026 Final Document and to work to achieve a consensus outcome:
+The nuclear non-proliferation regime must be preserved and strengthened to enhance international peace and security, reduce nuclear dangers and facilitate movement towards a world without nuclear weapons.
+States must work together to ensure a constructive 2026 Review Conference.
+We call on States Parties to incorporate the following commitments into the Final Document of the 2026 Review Conference and to work to achieve a consensus outcome: